cloudify-cosmo/cloudify-nodecellar-example/README.md

 ### Step 5: Verify installation

-Once the workflows execution is completed, we can compose the application endpoint by running: <br>
+Once the workflow execution is complete, we can view the application endpoint by running: <br>

 `cfy deployments outputs -d <deployment_id>`